by Martin Kölling, 2015.

 1950 its 1950 CE (see above).

-My suggestion is to use either "17.5
+My suggestion is to use either "17.5 cal ka BP"

-cal ka BP" or "17.5 cal ka BP1950"
+or "17.5 cal ka BP1950" to make the

-before 2000 CE and use "17.55 cal ka BP2k" or
+and use "17.55 cal ka BP2k" or "17.55 cal ka

-"17.55 cal ka BP2000" which makes conversions
+BP2000" which makes conversions to years CE

-to years CE in archeology a bit more straight forward.
+in archeology a bit more straight forward.

 Getting